alexalouise/twitch-streamers-2024/README.md

-# 📊 Twitch Streamers Analysis 2024 (SQL Data Exploration)
+# 📊 Twitch Streamers Analysis 2024 (SQL & Excel Portfolio)

 ## 📌 Project Overview
-This project explores a dataset of 1,000 top Twitch streamers to analyze broadcasting habits, popular gaming categories, viewer engagement, and creator performance.
+This project explores a dataset of 1,000 top Twitch streamers to analyze broadcasting habits, popular gaming categories, viewer engagement, and creator performance. **Microsoft Excel** for data cleaning and dashboards.
 Using **SQL**, I answered core business and analytical questions ranging from basic aggregations to intermediate calculations like viewership concentration and creator segmentation.

 ---

 ## 📁 What This Project Includes
 - **`streamers2024.csv`**: The raw dataset containing Twitch streamer stats (rank, followers, total views, active days, games played, stream duration, language, etc.).
 - **`twitch.sql`**: A complete collection of structured SQL queries used to analyze key metrics and extract insights from the data.
+- **`streamers_2024.xlsx`**: An Excel workbook featuring cleaned data, calculated custom columns, Pivot Tables, and an interactive dashboard.

 ---